 Customs with cows during May Day

-People believed they would be granted good luck if they milked the neighbour’s cow in the morning of May Day.
+People believed they would be granted good luck if they milked the neighbor’s cow on the morning of May Day.
 Doing so would also have their own herd produce a lot of milk for the remaining of the year.

-It was also believed to grant your neighbour butter and milk of May Day for if you didn’t your cows would fail to produce milk for the rest of year but dont part with coal or salt and this would bring bad luck.
+It was also believed to grant your neighbor butter and milk of May Day for if you didn’t your cows would fail to produce milk for the rest of year but don’t part with coal or salt and this would bring bad luck.